open-telemetry/opentelemetry-specification/specification/api-correlationcontext.md

 OPTIONAL parameters:

-`Context` the context from which to remove the correlation.
+`Context` the context containing the `CorrelationContext` from which to remove the correlation.

 ### Clear correlations

 To avoid sending any name/value pairs to an untrusted process, the Correlations API SHALL provide a function to remove all Correlations from a context.
-Returns an updated `Context` with no correlations.
+Returns a new `Context` with no correlations.

 OPTIONAL parameters:

-`Context` the context from which to remove all correlations.
+`Context` the context containing the `CorrelationContext` from which to remove all correlations.

 ## CorrelationContext Propagation